niran1717/CarRacing-v2-Epsilon-Greedy/README.md

 ## Installation
 Clone this repository and navigate to the project directory

+## Usage
-## Create a virtual environment (recommended):
+### Create a virtual environment (recommended):
 python3 -m venv venv

-## Install the required packages:
+### Install the required packages:
 pip install -r requirements.txt

-## To train the agent, run the following command:
+### To train the agent, run the following command:
 python train.py

-## To visualize the agent’s behavior in the CarRacing-v2 environment, use:
+### To visualize the agent’s behavior in the CarRacing-v2 environment, use:
 python visualize.py

-## All files
+## Files
-experience_history.py: Implements the Experience Replay Buffer. dqn.py: Contains the DQN class with the neural network architecture. car_racing_dqn.py: Customizes the DQN for the car racing environment. train.py: Manages the training loop and checkpoints. visualize.py: Visualizes the agent's performance after training. plot.py: plots the required graphs or results
+- experience_history.py: Implements the Experience Replay Buffer.
+- dqn.py: Contains the DQN class with the neural network architecture.
+- car_racing_dqn.py: Customizes the DQN for the car racing environment.
+- train.py: Manages the training loop and checkpoints.
+- visualize.py: Visualizes the agent's performance after training.
+- plot.py: plots the required graphs or results

+## Results
+Throughout training, the agent's rewards improve as it learns to navigate the environment.
+Epsilon-greedy exploration allows the agent to find an optimal driving strategy by balancing exploration of new actions with exploitation of known strategies.

 ## Future Work
 Possible enhancements include: